vishnupriya022/Windows-10-File-Management-and-Folder-Permissions/README.md

 Project Title
-# Windows 10 File Management and Folder Permissions in Oracle VirtualBox
+###  Windows 10 File Management and Folder Permissions

-## Overview
+# ## Overview
-This project demonstrates **basic File Management tasks** and **folder permission setup** in Windows 10 using Oracle VirtualBox.
+This project demonstrates **basic File Management tasks** and **folder permission setup** in Windows 10 .
 It includes step-by-step instructions, screenshots, and notes.

 ## Tasks Covered
 1. Create a new folder